OliverTheil/OliverTheil/README.md

 #### ‣ Database <br />
 #### ‣ Hard- and Software <br />
 #### ‣ building, optimizing, overclocking and voltage regulation of computers. <br /><br />

+## I’m interested in different things:

+‣ Gaming: Halo, RPG's like Skyrim, Fallout, the Witcher..., JRPG's like Nier, Monster Hunter, Xenoblade, Tales of Arise..., All Soulslike-Games, and many     many more <br /><br />
+‣ Building and custom design/painting Gunplas <br /><br />
+‣ 3D Resin prints and painting <br /><br />
+‣ PC systems, builds and optimisation of soft- and hardware <br /><br />
+‣ Webdevelopment <br /><br />
+‣ And many more! <br /><br />

 ## Connect with me: